michen00/multilingual_speech_valence_classification_datasets/DATA.md

 I obtained labeled datasets for Turkish ([BAUM-1](https://archive.ics.uci.edu/ml/datasets/BAUM-1) [[28]](#28) and [BAUM-2](https://archive.ics.uci.edu/ml/datasets/BAUM-2)) [[29]](#29) as well, but the end-user license agreements do not allow for distribution in any way, so they are not uploaded to this project's repository.

-I considered several other datasets [##], but many of these required an active academic affiliation or were otherwise inaccessible.
+I considered several other datasets [##], but many of these required an active academic affiliation, were paywalled, or were otherwise inaccessible.

 Each dataset was created with different methods, but they share common features that make them suitable for this project:
 1. Public or free-use non-commercial access.